 Personality profile of SERIAL STALKERS.

 “What the heck is wrong with them?” you may have asked yourself, your counselor, and a wide variety of strangers who end up becoming your friend after being targeted by an Obsessed Ex, Erotomaniac, Vendetta Stalker, or peer group who seeks to shame and silence potential situational abuse whistleblowers.

 Stalking is a crime of power and control.
 Stalkers tend to obsess about their victim.

 They may make many plans for the future that involve their victim [without the victim’s knowledge or consent].

 But what are they like, as people?
 And more importantly, what the heck is REALLY wrong with them that makes them functionally capable of terrorizing their preferred abuse targets and obsession victims?

-Here’s a brief list of personality traits most serial stalkers possess along with information about what they may or may not believe is factual or right, knowing reality most often is percieved in a very different way that it is by a healthy person as shared by Prevention Against Stalking, a victim’s educational tool and social support resource:
+Here’s a brief list of personality traits most serial stalkers possess along with information about what they may or may not believe is factual or right, knowing reality most often is perceived in a very different way that it is by a healthy person as shared by Prevention Against Stalking, a victim’s educational tool and social support resource:

 • Stalkers tend to have very weak social skills, and see nothing wrong with their behavior.

 • Few stalkers see how their actions are hurting others, and they do not believe society’s rules apply to them.